liamzebedee/tendermint-rs/README.md

 A consensus protocol consists of a set of processes, which communicate by sending messages to each other in order to agree on a value.
 Processes may crash, run at arbitrary speeds, and display byzantine failures.
 The challenge of consensus is building a protocol which can finalise and does so safely and consistently given these assumptions.

-Tendermint-rs is a barebones implementation of Tendermint consensus.
+The basic Tendermint algorithm is implemented as `Process`.
+Each `Process` communicates via abstract channels - there is an implementation using just local communication (`examples/standalone-channels`), and an implementation using RPC over HTTP servers (`examples/standalone-http`).
+Processes emit consensus events via tokio async streams - consumers can subscribe to the process and receive callbacks for new values agreed on by the network (called "decisions").
+Each node has an ECDSA keypair it uses to sign messages.

 ## Status.

 Protocol runs and achieves consensus, with rounds, epochs.

 See [PLAN](./PLAN.md) for the backlog.